marinusklaassen/SCM_caACLib/README.md

 This library I am currently developing contains various SuperCollider classes and UGens extensions to perform algorithmic compostion and digital sound synthesis within concepts and approaches towards flexible models and user interfaces.
-An important aspect is the development of a flexible UI frontend that I am programming with the SuperCollider language, to work with patterns and tactile controllers in a model-view-controller paradigm, to have a bi-directional control between SuperCollider and the Lemur applications to perform realtime CAAC and digital sound synthesis.
+An important aspect is the development of a flexible UI frontend that I am programming with the SuperCollider language, to work with patterns and tactile controllers, such as the Lemur app, in a model-view-controller paradigm, to have a bi-directional control between SuperCollider and the Lemur applications to perform realtime CAAC and digital sound synthesis.

 **Content:**